jsveron23/react-chess/README.md

 ## Thoughts

-- Logic is almost same but completely redesign functions
+- Almost same logic but completely redesign functions
-- My goal is never do unit testing for React components
+- My goal is never do unit testing for React components (keep it simple)
 - To do that, `Key purpose are decouple components and business logic functions` then test logic functions only
 - As functional programming lover, try to be free from side effects